danmcquade/js-simon/README.md

 [https://danmcquade.github.io/js-simon/](https://danmcquade.github.io/js-simon/)

 ## Known Issues
-Under Safari version 11 (and possibly older versions), Safari's built-in auto-play prevention mechanisms can prevent some of the sound effects from playing while the game is in progress.
+Under Safari 11.0+ (and possibly older versions), Safari's built-in auto-play prevention mechanisms can prevent some of the sound effects from playing while the game is in progress.
 This can be solved by adding an 'Allow All Auto-Play' exception for the game URL in Safari's Preferences under Websites -> Auto-Play.